Marcell Ozuna Player Props: Braves vs. Guardians

 - The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.81).

-- Guardians pitchers combine to allow 81 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (84 total, one per game).

-- The righty last pitched on Wednesday against the Kansas City Royals, when he threw seven scoreless innings while giving up one hit.
+- The right-hander's most recent time out came on Thursday against the Kansas City Royals, when he threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.